Beneficial Trees

 Adding shade trees along the street and in neighborhoods can lower local crime rates, slow vehicle traffic, and reduce noise and distraction.

-More tree canopy, regardless of socioeconomic factors, lowers crime rates and improves perceived safety in public areas fostering safer neighborhoods.
+• Greater tree canopy, regardless of socioeconomic factors, lowers crime rates and improves perceived safety in public areas fostering safer neighborhoods.

-A healthy tree canopy with shade trees significantly lowers urban heat from structures and asphalt and can also reduce harmful UV-B rays on school playgrounds and public area protecting citizens and children spending hours outside
+• Tree canopies reflect 70-90% of sun rays reducing harmful UV-B rays on school playgrounds and public areas protecting citizens and children spending hours outside

 Trees can also serve as a nature, pleasant, and cost-effective means to protect against and reverse the effects of climate change.

-Trees are a natural carbon sink filtering CO2 from the air, releasing fresh Oxygen (O2) for us to breathe, and storing Carbon in the wood of their trunks and branches
+• Trees are a natural carbon sink filtering CO2 from the air, releasing fresh Oxygen (O2) for us to breathe, and storing Carbon in the wood of their trunks and branches